 Swelling or redness at the injection site, in case of inactivated vaccine

-Thereby, getting yourself and your family insured with the right health insurance cover would be a wise idea.
-Such a coverage provides financial protection against medical costs incurred towards any critical illnesses during emergencies.
-Head over to Bajaj Markets and secure your family and yourself with a good health insurance plan today!
+Therefore, getting yourself and your family insured with the right health insurance coverage would be ideal.
+This can help ensure financial protection against the various medical costs incurred towards any critical illnesses during emergencies.
+Head over to Bajaj Markets to secure your family and yourself with a good health insurance plan today!